ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 {{site.data.keyword.attribute-definition-list}}

-# Securing stored content with {{site.data.keyword.cos_short}}
+# Store content securely with {{site.data.keyword.cos_short}}
-{: #secure-stored-content}
+{: #secure-content-store}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}

+Are you looking to store content securely (locally or globally) at an affordable cost​, for things like **cloud native apps**, **media storage**, **backup storage** and **archive data**?
+IBM Secure Content Store with {{site.data.keyword.cos_full}} provides agility in supporting fast, highly consistent deployment across locations for business-critical data, immutable storage, immutable backup, and archive data with industry-leading security and controls for regulatory/compliance requirements​.

+- Gain security and control over your data with encryption options, governance policies, access permissions, and context-based restrictions​.
+- Have immediate consistency across regions or locations for cloud-native apps, disaster recovery, storage backup, video content and delivery. etc. ​
+- Leverage your own encryption keys (BYOK) with Key Protect
+- Monitor and retain your account & data activity with Activity Tracker and IBM Monitoring
+- APIs & SDKs, Static Web Hosting, High Speed Transfer, Tagging, Replication

+## Promotion for new customers!
+{: #promotion}

+IBM Cloud is offering a $500 promotional credit to quickly get started with our Secure Content Store with {{site.data.keyword.cos_short}}.
+The credit has a duration of 90 days against your metered consumption of {{site.data.keyword.cos_short}}.
+See instructions below for applying your promo code.
+To qualify for this offer you must be a new paid user of {{site.data.keyword.cos_short}}.
 IBM Cloud IAM resource groups and access groups allow administrators to restrict users access to various service instances, but what if a user needs to only access a limited number of buckets within a service instance?
 This can be accomplished using a custom role and a narrowly tailored IAM policy.
+{: important}

+## Overview
+{: #overview-secure-stored-content}

+This tutorial is for customers looking to set up a Secure Content Store using {{site.data.keyword.cos_short}}, Activity Tracker, and Key Protect.
+In this tutorial, you are guided through the process of quickly getting started with these essential services to ensure the security and integrity of your content.
+Secure Content Store is comprised of the following services:

+- {{site.data.keyword.cos_short}}: a scalable and flexible storage solution that allows you to store and manage your data securely.
+- Activity Tracker: a powerful tool that provides comprehensive visibility into the activities happening within your IBM Cloud environment and allows for ease of audit observability.
+- Monitoring: to provide insights and information about what is happening with your data in your Secure Content Store.
+- Key Protect: a Key Management Service that enables you to manage and protect your encryption keys in a secure and centralized manner.

+Throughout the tutorial, you are provided with step-by-step instructions, along with helpful tips and best practices, which help you set up a Secure Content Store efficiently.
+So, let's get started!

+### High level steps for the tutorial
+{: #high-level-steps}
-{: shortdesc}
+{: steps}

-This tutorial provides an introduction to granting access to a single {{site.data.keyword.cos_short}} bucket.
+1. Set up {{site.data.keyword.cos_short}} to store and manage your data securely.
+2. Configure Activity Tracker for audit observability of relevant events.
+3. Add Monitoring for insights and information about what is happening with your data.
+4. Finally, use Key Protect to manage encryption keys to secure your data stored in {{site.data.keyword.cos_short}}.

 If you're not familiar with {{site.data.keyword.cos_full}}, you can quickly get an overview by [getting started with {{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
 Also, if you're not familiar with IAM, you may wish to check out how to [get started with IAM](/docs/account?topic=account-iamoverview#iamoverview).